wimrijnders/V3DLib/Doc/BuildInstructions.md

 There are still some parts which will compile perfectly but not run properly; notably the `Mandelbrot` demo will run *sometimes* on `v3d`, and otherwise hang.

+**NOTE 20210317:** `Mandelbrot` on 32-bit `v3d` is running fine now.
+                   There are still issues on 64-bit, where 'Timer expired' can still occur.
+Once that happens, the message pops up of every usage.

 This is in part due to issues in the linux kernel, see the [Issues page](Doc/Issues.md).
 There are also some unit tests which have the same problem, these are disabled when running on `VideoCore VI`.